My Year in Review - 2022 Edition

 Is 2022 over already?
 I don’t have a lot to talk about, but this was the first year that has felt like normal since the beginning of the COVID-19 pandemic.

 I never actually announced it on the site, but in April I published a PDF version of my Building a Certificate Authority in Windows Server 2019 guide that is based on the final chapter of the Practical Guide to PKI with Windows Server - First Edition book.
-I ended up creating it due to feedback from a few people that said it might increase sales, which it sort of ended up doing.
+I ended up creating it due to feedback from a few people that said it might increase sales, which it ended up doing.
 I also wanted to release a PDF version of that guide which included additional details that were in the book, but not in the original guide.

 It has also been a full year since I released my Practical Guide to PKI with Windows Server - First Edition book and I wrote a post about it, Practical Guide to PKI with Windows Server - One Year Later.
 I decided due to feedback that I have received that I would create a Second Edition for the book to add content that I felt was missing, and to correct several small errors.
-I will also update the free guide at the same time, and publish both simultaneously.
+I will also update the free guide at the same time and publish both simultaneously.

 I have decided that once I finish this Second Edition of the book, I will move on to another subject entirely if I write another book.